 “Coming alongside people and allowing them to process and grieve these losses was a crucial part of people care during this time.
 Doing this in partnership with the sending church also enabled them to understand what the mission worker was going through and what ongoing care was needed.”

 The People Care team offered ‘crisis debriefs’ for mission workers feeling overstretched as their workload increased and colleagues left the field during lockdown.

-“Crisis debriefs gives the chance for the mission worker to talk to someone objectively outside of the situation, helping to normalise the stress going on and find healthy ways to cope and receive further support to sustain them,” adds Rob.
+“Crisis debrief gives the chance for the mission worker to talk to someone objectively outside of the situation, helping to normalise the stress going on and find healthy ways to cope and receive further support to sustain them,” adds Rob.